All Products

 Creating an Elastic IP (EIP)

-Elastic IP (EIP) is a public IP address resource that you can purchase and possess independently.
-It can be dynamically bound to a VPC ECS instance without restarting the ECS instance.
+An EIP is an independent public IP address that you can dynamically bind to a VPC ECS instance without restarting.

 1. Log on to the EIP console and click Create EIP.